Reclaiming Eschatology & Atonement During A Convergence of

 The final section weaves theology, psychology, and lived community into a mystic eschatology.
 The Paraclete is reframed as the Spirit of mutual transformation—not the internalized cop, but the fire of love burning between people.
 Atonement is no longer substitution—it’s participation.
 And the eschaton?
 It’s not postponed.
 It’s now.

-- Bonus Epilogue: Armchair Futurism
+- Epilogue: Armchair Futurism

 The book ends by looking forward—not with certainty, but with curiosity.
 This epilogue explores spiritual futurism from the edge of ecology, technology, collective psychology, and the eschatological imagination.
 What might awakening look like in a world of AI, climate trauma, psychedelics, and mass disconnection?
 What new spiritual movements might emerge?
 It doesn’t prophesy.
 But it sketches what might be possible if the inner transformation described here ever scaled outward. - Glossary